pitfail/pitfail-reports/proposal/proposal.rst

   online game
 - Restricted to contracts can be programmatically enforced

-Even without a court system to enforce complex contracts, custom securties allow Pitfail's users to a new financial environment.
+Even without a court system to enforce complex contracts, custom securities allow Pitfail's users to a new financial environment.
 Creating custom securities and derivatives appears to be unique to Pitfail.
 We are not aware of any existing websites that implement this feature.